 What is Cloud-Native?

 Before we proceed, it is important to understand the true meaning of Cloud native and what is included in this approach along with steps for organizations.
 It is an innovative application development solution using microservices and APIs which is build on the cloud computing model.
 Here, it is not important where these applications are deployed.
-The only point of concern in the architecture is design and development of applications.
+The only point of concern in the cloud native application architecture design pattern and development of applications.

 Businesses can use this innovative approach to develop and run applications in a public, private or hybrid cloud environment.
 Now, these apps are not build using modules but are designed from scratch and are specially developed to scale as and when required.
 The aim of this approach to build scalable applications by reducing the time and cost.
 Building an agile system which can be scaled is a dream for any organization and Cloud native provides this approach of transformation.